AttemorySystem/Attemory/README.md

 client.index_session()

 results = client.search(
-    "Who did I have dinner with at Japanese restaurant?", top_k=3,
+    "Who did I have dinner with at the Japanese restaurant?", top_k=3,
 )